 The student (and, where applicable, his or her parent or guardian):

-(i) agrees that the student’s photographs, videos, artwork or other works, as well as recorded or written testimonials and details of the student’s achievements (“Student Images and Testimonials”) may be used by Study Group, or by a third party agent of Study Group, worldwide for promotional purposes including in its printed and online marketing materials and on any social media network without further consent or notification; and
+(a) agrees that the student’s photographs, videos, artwork or other works, as well as recorded or written testimonials and details of the student’s achievements (“Student Images and Testimonials”) may be used by Study Group NZ Limited, or by a third party agent of Study Group NZ Limited, worldwide for promotional purposes including in its printed and online marketing materials and on any social media network without further consent or notiﬁcation; and

-(ii) gives consent to Study Group storing, or transferring across international borders, copies of the Student Images and Testimonials for such purposes.
+(b) gives consent to Study Group NZ Limited storing, or transferring across international borders, copies of the Student Images and Testimonials for such purposes.